demichie/IMEX_SfloW2D_v2/index.md

 ### Acknowledgments

-The development of IMEX-SfloW2D has been partially funded by Istituto Nazionale di Geofisica e Vulcanologia.
+The development of SW_VAR_DENS_MODEL has been partially funded by Istituto Nazionale di Geofisica e Vulcanologia.

 ### References